 Péter Halász is one of the most versatile Hungarian conductors and he is active in both operatic and symphonic fields.
 In recent years he has premiered numerous operas, which won great acclaim from Hungarian and international critics alike, with the conductors’ verve, and precise and analytical work coming in for especial praise.
-At the core of his repertoire are the works of the First Viennese School and the German Romantics, with particular emphasis on Mozart, Wagner, and Richard Strauss.
-At the same time, he frequently conducts the Italian repertoire as well as contemporary music and Baroque pieces on period instruments.
+At the core of his repertoire are the works of the First Viennese School and the German Romantics, with particular emphasis on Mozart and Wagner.
+At the same time, he frequently conducts the Italian repertoire as well as contemporary music.

 As music director of the Hungarian State Opera from 2013 to 2016, Péter was responsible for many successful premieres.
 The first of these was Verdi’s Falstaff, timed to coincide with the two hundredth anniversary of the composer’s birth.
 A milestone in Hungarian operatic life was when he premiered the first ever domestic performance of Richard Strauss’s Die Frau ohne Schatten, which enjoyed a fantastic reception from critics and audiences alike and has been one of the Hungarian State Opera’s most prominent productions ever since.
 In collaboration with Academy Award-winning director Jiri Menzel, Péter presented Mozart’s Cosí fan tutte featuring the cream of young Hungarian singers in the principal roles.
 In the same season he also conducted Weber’s Der Freischütz.
 2015 saw the inception of a brand-new production of Wagner’s Ring cycle with Das Rheingold, which was followed by Die Walküre in 2016, and Siegfried in 2017; featuring in the operas were such international stars as Linda Watson, Tomasz Konyeczny, and Egils Silins.
 When in 2016, Thomas Adès’ The Tempest received its first ever Eastern European performance, it was also the first occasion on which a stage work by the preeminent contemporary composer had been performed in Hungary.